Worship Services

 Thanksgiving Baskets for neighborhood families who are food insecure

-Christmas Is Not Your Birthday—Annual donations to support specific community health and anti-poverty initiatives.
+Christmas Missions—Annual donations to support specific community health and anti-poverty initiatives.

 JFONNew England Justice for Our Neighbors provides free, high-quality immigration legal services for eligible individuals and families, advocates for immigrants’ rights and educates communities of faith and the public about ministries of hospitality with immigrants in our communities.
 We connect with persons seeking information and counsel through our Springfield clinic, which meets on the 2nd and 4th Mondays of each month.